regiregi22/RaspiNail/raspibolt_20_pi.md

 ### Add users

-This guide uses the main user "admin" instead of "pi" to make it more reusable with other platforms.
+This guide uses the main user "admin" instead of "ubuntu" to make it more reusable with other platforms.

 * Create the new user "admin", set `password [A]` and add it to the group "sudo"